plone/training/theming/adv-resource-registry.rst

 Advanced resources registry usage
 =================================

-In the Plone ``resource registry`` we can register our static resources, like CSS and LESS files and also JavaScript resources.
-We will cover here only the CSS and LESS part but you can do also nice things with your JavaScript resources, for example using requireJS to do the import the right way without hassle with the right order of all the JavaScript files which are registered like before.
-But for details look into the documentation of the ``resource registry`` and in the JavaScript part of the training.
+In the Plone *resource registry* we can register our static resources, like CSS and LESS files and also JavaScript resources.
+We will cover here only CSS and LESS, but you can also do nice things with your JavaScript resources (for example using *requirejs* to do the import correctly without worrying about import order).
+For details about this, look into the documentation of the *resource registry* and in the JavaScript part of the training.

 Registering CSS/LESS resources in the registry
 ==============================================

-Because of the flexibility of LESS over CSS we will only use LESS files here, but you can also register static CSS files the same way.
-LESS files have the advantage that we can use imports inside the less files and with the reference-imports we can even only import parts of the files which we are really using.
+Because of the flexibility of LESS over CSS we will use only LESS files here, but static CSS files can be registered in the same way.
+LESS files have the advantage that we can use imports, and with ``reference-imports`` we can even import only the parts of the files which we are really using.

-Let's see how we can register a resource in the ``resource registry``.
-For that we add a IResourceRegistry entry into the registry.xml in our profiles/default folder:
+Let's see how we can register a resource in the resource registry.
+To do that, we add an ``IResourceRegistry`` entry into the ``registry.xml`` in our ``profiles/default`` folder:

 .. code-block:: xml